newville/wxmplot/doc/plotpanel.rst

 .. method:: oplot(x, y, **kws)

-   Draw a plot of the numpy arrays *x* and *y*, overwriting any existing plot.
+   Draw a plot of the numpy arrays *x* and *y*, overplotting any existing plot, so that both traces are visible.

    The :meth:`oplot` method has many optional parameters,  as listed in :ref:`Table of Plot Arguments <plotopt_table>`